-If you have been following my blog, you might have seen the last part of this series.
+If you have been following my blog, you might have seen the first part of this series.

 As I complete 20 years in the training industry, here are 10 more